-SSL stands for Secure Sockets Layer, which is a security protocol that creates an encrypted link between a web server and a web browser.
-Basically, these certificates are needed in order to keep your data safe, especially when it comes to customer information and online transactions.
-This information includes, but is not limited to, customer data, website data, credit card information, usernames and passwords, etc.
+SSL stands for Secure Sockets Layer, a security protocol that creates an encrypted link between a web server and a web browser.
+These certificates are needed to keep your data safe, especially regarding customer information and online transactions.
+This information includes but is not limited to, customer data, website data, credit card information, usernames and passwords, etc.

 Why would you need an SSL certificate?

 - Builds and enhances the trust of your visitors